calaldees/blog/optimisations.md

 Other Links/References
 ======================
+* [100 Tips for a Better Life](https://www.lesswrong.com/posts/7hFeMWC6Y5eaSixbD/100-tips-for-a-better-life) - kind of a similar concept list to mine
 * [Attention Is My Most Valuable Asset for Productivity as a Software Developer](https://zwbetz.com/attention-is-my-most-valuable-asset-for-productivity-as-a-software-developer/)
     * No smartphone
     * No social media